 - The episode "Bad Jubies" is about Finn, Jake, BMO and Lumpy Space Princess building a shelter for a huge superstorm.
 Rather than helping build it, however, Jake just sits there, claiming that he has something big planned.
 When the storm arrives and they go inside the shelter, Jake reveals that he was memorizing the sounds of nature to pass the time until the storm subsides.
 In fact, Jake's sounds calm down the storm and saves them all.

 - The My Little Pony: Friendship Is Magic episode "Look Before You Sleep" has Applejack and Rarity seeking refuge in Twilight Sparkle's home during a rainstorm, and Twilight takes the opportunity to throw a slumber party.

 - One episode of Tiny Toon Adventures features a series of shorts about what to do during a rainy day.

 - In "Doug's Comic Collaboration", Doug and Skeeter decide to write a comicbook instead of reading all the same old ones again.
 The weatherman who said it was going to be sunny is the villain.
 The two eventually argue about how to proceed with Doug noting the God-Mode Sue powers of Silver Skeeter and Skeeter disliking the idea of having the heroes go to the library.

 - The Recess episode "Rainy Days" had the kids having to spend recess indoors due to a week-long rainstorm.

-- Ren and Stimpy - Stimpy and Ren's cousin Sven stare gloomily out the window at a storm...then perk up and find a board game (and completely trash the house and Ren's prized possessions as well).
+- The Ren & Stimpy Show - Stimpy and Ren's cousin Sven stare gloomily out the window at a storm...then perk up and find a board game (and completely trash the house and Ren's prized possessions as well).